jdposada/courses/content/course/intros/week13.md

 The assignment has several steps.
 Please follow all of them in order and carefully.
 If you have any questions please email me.

 - Open a [Github](www.github.com) Account with your university email.
 If you already have one please add the university email.
 - Request the [Github Student Developer Pack](https://education.github.com/pack).
 For this you may need to take a photo to the University ID and upload it.
-Example below
+Example below. **Please do not blur the ID** I did it because this webpage is public

 {{< figure src="foto_carne.png" >}}